MyTooliT/ICOapi/README.md

 # ICOapi

-A REST and WebSocket API using the Python FastAPI library.
-You can find the official documentation [here](https://fastapi.tiangolo.com/).
+A REST and WebSocket API using the Python [FastAPI library](https://fastapi.tiangolo.com/).

 We currently support all major operating systems (Linux, macOS, Windows) which can run Python 3.12 and use a CAN interface properly